cilium/cilium/Documentation/gettingstarted/k3s.rst

 appliances.

 This guide assumes installation on amd64 architecture.
-Cilium is presently supported on amd64 architecture with `ARM support planned <https://github.com/cilium/cilium/issues/9898>`_ for a future release.
+Cilium is presently supported on amd64 architecture with ARM support planned for a future release (See :gh-issue:`9898`).

 Install a Master Node
 =====================